Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Definition/Key Terms/Engineered Living Materials.md

 ## Uses

-- Bacterial concrete can reduce shrinkage reinforcements by up to 50%
+- [[Bacterial Concrete]] can reduce shrinkage reinforcements by up to 50%
 - Mycelium based insulation panels offer biodegradable and fire resistant alternatives to traditional materials

 ## Major Obstacles